microsoft/InventorySample/docs/chapters/windows-10-binding.md

 The property that is the target of a data binding must be a dependency property.
 These properties are defined in a specific way in order to allow data biding over them.

 Most of the properties of the UI controls we use in the XAML are *Dependency Properties*.
 You can create your own *Dependency Properties* for your custom controls, but in order to define them, your class has to be a `DependencyObject`.
-This is an example of a *Dependency Property* that we have defined in the **Van Arsdell Inventory** example app:
+This is an example of a *Dependency Property* that we have defined in the **Inventory Sample App**:

 ```c#
 public CustomerModel Model